isochronous/Backbone.PickySitter/readme.md

 ## View and Container Interactions

-If you implement a `Selectable` view, the methods on the views and the `MultiSelect` container will keep each other in sync.
-That is, if you call `view.select()` on a view, the container will be notified of the view being selected and it will correctly update the `selectedLength` and fire the correct events.
+If you implement a `Selectable` view, the methods on the views and the`MultiSelect` container will keep each other in sync.
+That is, if youcall `view.select()` on a view, the container will be notified of theview being selected and it will correctly update the `selectedLength` andfire the correct events.

 Therefore, the following are functionally the same: